daniela-angulo/daniela-angulo.github.io/index.md

 This website is by no means complete, I'll keep working on it but it's an exciting project for me.

 I'm Daniela and I'm from Colombia.
-I do a PhD in experimental quantum optics and I guess I say this first because the PhD is what takes most of my time.
+I recently finished my PhD in experimental quantum optics.

-I also work as a high school teacher for grade 12.
-I teach physics to a small group of amazing kids.
+I also worked as a high school teacher for grade 12 for two years.
+I taught physics to a small group of amazing kids.

 I love sports and music.
 Cycling, swimming, running.
 Playing the guitar and singing.